BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Related Work

 Byzantine fault-tolerant state machine replication (BFT-SMR) is a foundational abstraction in distributed systems, and its latency limits have been studied extensively~\cite{martin2005fast,abraham2020synchotstuff, abraham2020byzantine,pbft,gueta2019sbft,kotla2007zyzzyva}.
 Classical work emphasizes worst-case latency, with state-of-the-art protocols committing in three communication steps while tolerating up to $f < n/3$ Byzantine faults~\cite{pbft,buchman2019latest,chan2023simplex}.

 Motivated by practical deployments (e.g., blockchains), recent work increasingly targets good-case latency under partial synchrony, i.e., the latency to commit when the designated leader is correct and the network satisfies partial synchrony assumptions~\cite{abraham2022goodcase,kuznetsov2021revisiting}.
 In this setting, protocols aspire to two-round commitment.
 SBFT~\cite{gueta2019sbft} achieves two rounds in the absence of Byzantine faults and reverts to a slower path otherwise.
 FAB~\cite{martin2005fast} removes this restriction but was later shown to suffer from a liveness issue~\cite{abraham2018revisiting}.
 Kudzu~\cite{shoup2025kudzu} commits in three rounds in general and in two rounds when the number of Byzantine faults is small ($f < n/5$).
+Minimmit~\cite{minimmit} is a recently proposed $2$-round variant of Simplex~\cite{chan2023simplex,shoup2024song,decentralized-5f-1} with $n=5f+1$, and reports, similarly to Kudzu, latency results only through simulation based on the protocol's finalization rule, i.e., the number of communication steps and threshold required before a block can be committed.
+Minimmit and Kudzu's fast path use the same finalization structure, requiring one round of communication with a $4f+1$ threshold, and therefore produce identical block latency (see Tables 3, 5, 6, 7 of \cite{minimmit}).
 Hydrangea~\cite{shrestha2025hydrangea} adopts a generalized fault model that distinguishes Byzantine from crash faults; while this model is weaker than a purely Byzantine model for a fixed total fault budget, it requires careful parameterization for practical deployment.
 Alpenglow~\cite{kniep2025alpenglow} claims two-round commitment while simultaneously tolerating less than $20\%$ Byzantine and less than $20\%$ crash faults; however, this guarantee this is impossible according to~\cite{shrestha2025hydrangea} and after careful analysis it is actually a 3$\delta$ protocol as Rotor requires 2$\delta$ and Votor an extra one.
 Optimistic fast paths have also been explored in synchronous and asynchronous settings~\cite{aublin2015next,brasileiro2001consensus,friedman2005simple,kursawe2002optimistic,pass2018thunderella,shrestha2020optimality,shrestha2025optimistic}.